 A Communication and Media Studies degree prepares students for an expansive roster of careers.
 As an interdisciplinary program, CMS students are exposed to multiple areas of study and skill development, making them exceptionably qualified for a wide variety of careers.
-Students with a communication and media studies degree go into law, advertising, marketing, advertising, health care, technology and new media, politics, journalism, and many more fields.
+Students with a communication and media studies degree go into law, advertising, marketing, health care, technology and new media, politics, journalism, and many more.

 One of the most important aspects of communication and media studies is that you can let your interests guide your course of study, and eventually, your career.